About Static Row Partition Elimination

 Specifying a string function on a partitioning column within a predicate, however, eliminates the possibility of its use for row partition elimination.
 For example, consider the following SELECT request against table t4.
 Because the request specifies the TRIM function on column b, which is the character partitioning column for t4, the Optimizer does not apply static row partition elimination to return the result set.

 SELECT * FROM t4 WHERE TRIM(trailing ' ' FROM b) BETWEEN 'a' AND 'd';

-Teradata Database handles requests issued in ANSI session mode differently than requests submitted in Teradata session mode.
+The database handles requests issued in ANSI session mode differently than requests submitted in Teradata session mode.

-In ANSI session mode, Teradata Database handles any single-table conditions between a NOT CASESPECIFIC column and a constant with no case sensitivity qualifier by internally converting the column reference to be CASESPECIFIC.
+In ANSI session mode, the database handles any single-table conditions between a NOT CASESPECIFIC column and a constant with no case sensitivity qualifier by internally converting the column reference to be CASESPECIFIC.
 This disqualifies the term from being used in row partition elimination; therefore, if you want the Optimizer to apply row partition elimination to requests in ANSI session mode, you should create the character partitioning columns as CASESPECIFIC.
 Alternatively, you can cast all of the constants in the WHERE clause predicate of a query to be NOT CASESPECIFIC.

 For example, consider the following table definition:

 CREATE MULTISET TABLE MWS2.t4, NO FALLBACK, NO BEFORE JOURNAL, NO AFTER JOURNAL, CHECKSUM=DEFAULT ( a INTEGER, b CHARACTER(4) CHARACTER SET UNICODE NOT CASESPECIFIC) PRIMARY INDEX (a) PARTITION BY RANGE_N(b BETWEEN 'A' AND 'F', 'FA' AND 'Z');